tuanhdao/MEDLabSocial/README.md

 5. Output Interpretation.
 6. Trigger Code List
 7. Video of a Trial Run.
-8. Summary of Changes from the Original Island Getaway Task
+8. Summary of Changes from the Original Island Getaway Task.

 ## 1. Downloading PsychoPy and Determining Parallel Port Address